-This indicator alerts you that the passenger's front airbag has been shut off because weight sensors detect the weight of an infant or small child on the front passenger's seat.
+This indicator alerts you that the passenger's front airbag has been shut off because weight sensors detect about 65 lbs (29 kg) or less (the weight of an infant or small child) on the front passenger's seat.
 It does not mean there is a problem with the airbag.